 Take a virtual tour of the traveling Mandala Lab.

 The Mandala Lab is traveling to a city near you!
-The installation is currently scheduled to travel to the following cities:
+The installation is scheduled to travel to the following cities:

 - More locations coming soon!

 Contact us if you’re interested in bringing this installation to your city.

 Mandalas are Buddhist teaching tools that can be used to learn how to confront and transform feelings of pride, attachment, envy, anger, and ignorance.
 Known as kleshas in Buddhism, these five afflictive emotions cloud our understanding of the world.
 Through a deep, sustained investigation of these emotions, some Buddhist practitioners cultivate corresponding wisdoms and skills that help them shift their view of the world, themselves, and others.
 Each activity in the Mandala Lab is designed to help you examine these specific emotional states.

 Explore the Vairochana mandala which inspired the Mandala Lab.